 Greg is highly skilled at navigating the landscape in the Capitol, helping clients avoid pitfalls, leading negotiations, and managing the legislative process from first contact to final success.
 He is equally at home in the political arena, having led the teams behind several winning legislative and initiative campaigns.

-Greg Campbell has been at the center of California’s public policy and politics for nearly 20 years.
-A consistent fixture on Capitol Weekly’s Top 100 list of influential leaders, Greg has worked in senior staff positions for the last five Assembly Speakers including serving as Chief of Staff to Speakers Toni G. Atkins and John A. Perez.
-Since the inception of the full-time Legislature, Greg is the only person to have been Chief of Staff to two successive Speakers.
+Greg began his career working in the Capitol in senior staff positions for five Assembly Speakers, including serving as Chief of Staff to Speakers Toni G. Atkins and John A. Pérez--the only person ever to have served as Chief of Staff to two successive Speakers.

 Greg holds degrees in Political Science and Rhetoric and Communications from the University of California, Davis.
 He lives in Davis with his wife, Janell and their two children, Sean and Siena.

 Angie Manetti brings seven years of legislative experience including working on various high-profile issues during her time in and outside of the Legislature.
 Her expertise rests within her ability to navigate challenging issues amidst unfavorable political environments.
 Angie's extensive knowledge of the legislative process coupled with strong relationships in the State Capitol have yielded many legislative successes.